search iconsearch icon

 offset (int): Offset for paginating the results.

-flow_run_filter (prefect.orion.schemas.filters.FlowRunFilter, optional): Filter for flow runs.
+flow_run_filter (prefect.client.schemas.filters.FlowRunFilter, optional): Filter for flow runs.
 Defaults to None.

-sort (prefect.orion.schemas.sorting.FlowRunSort, optional): Sorting options.
+sort (prefect.client.schemas.sorting.FlowRunSort, optional): Sorting options.
 Defaults to sorting.FlowRunSort.START_TIME_DESC.

 Returns: